-Sysdig Secure extends Falco’s rich threat detection for easier security policy management across containers and cloud
+Sysdig Secure extends Falco’s rich threat detection for easier security policy management across containers

 Falco, the open-source cloud-native runtime security project, is the de facto Kubernetes threat detection engine.
 Falco was created by Sysdig in 2016 and is the first runtime security project to join CNCF as an incubation-level project.
 Falco detects unexpected application behavior and alerts on threats at runtime.